 Apple Butter Makin’ Days — Mt.
 Vernon, MO

 An annual Mt.
 Vernon tradition, Apple Butter Makin’ Days draws more than 100k people to this small town in southwest Missouri for three days of family activities, events, and freshly made apple butter.
 And this isn’t just your average apple butter; it’s cooked traditionally, inside copper kettles propped up over open fires.
-Watch apple butter makers do their thing from dawn until mid-afternoon each day, and enjoy the contests, live music, games, and browse wares of more than 350 craftsmen from around the country.
+Watch apple butter makers do their thing from dawn until mid-afternoon each day, and enjoy the contests, live music, games, and browse wares of craftsmen from around the country.
 Just a few of the exciting events offered include live concerts from local bands, wiener dog races, an apple pie contest, the Pet Parade, and more.
 Listen to awesome bluegrass music, sample some apple butter, and have a fun time making memories with your entire family at Mt Vernon's Apple Butter Making Days.

 Hollister Grape and Fall Festival — Hollister, MO